Professor Shonku (short story collection): Professor Shonku o Golok Rahasya

-Abinash leaves his house one morning for a morning walk and finds a small ball lying next to a dead snake.
+Abinash leaves his house one morning for a morning walk and finds a small ball lying next to a dead snake on a river bank.
 Intrigued, he takes the ball.

-Shonku invents a microsonograph, a machine capable of hearing and recording inaudible sounds of all kinds.
+Shonku invents Microsonograph, a machine capable of hearing and recording inaudible sounds of all kinds.
 He experiments with it by recording the sound of a rose crying loudly, after tearing a leaf of the flower.
-Abinash visits Shonku and ball to him.
+Abinash visits Shonku and later shows the ball to him.

-One evening, when Shonku is recording the sound of grass, Abinashbabu bursts in and claims that the ball has changed colour several times in one day.
+One evening, when Shonku is recording the sound of grass being cut, Abinash bursts in and claims that the ball has changed colour several times in one day.
 He also claims that he stayed awake till late at night to see the shift in color.
 Shonku dismisses his claims as a hallucination due to sleep deprivation, angering him.

-Later, Shonku visits Abinashbabu and finds him writing an article for a newspaper regarding the ball.
-Shonku asks to stay in his house to study the ball's colour changes and Abinash accepts.
-Shonku witnesses the ball changing colour and agrees that the ball has some kind of magic.
+Later, Shonku visits Abinash and finds him writing an article for a newspaper regarding the ball.
+Abinash asks Shonku to stay in his house to study the ball's colour changes.
+Shonku accepts and witnesses the ball changing colour and agrees that the ball has some kind of magic.

-Later, Abinashu discovers some dead insects lying near the ball; scared, he gives it to Shonku.
+Later, Abinash discovers some dead insects lying near the ball; scared, he gives it to Shonku.
 Shonku studies the ball carefully, but cannot reach any conclusions.
-He is even more puzzled when Newton turns violent and attempts to destroy the ball.
+He is even more puzzled when his cat, Newton turns violent and attempts to destroy the ball.
 While lying in bed trying to fall asleep, he realizes what the colour-changing actually is: the ball's colour changes resemble the changing of the seasons on Earth.
 Different colours on the ball represent the different seasons.
 The only difference is that the ball takes one day for a season change.

 Later that night, Shonku wakes up and hears a thin, shrill and low voice calling him by his name.
 Shonku and Newton go downstairs and enter the laboratory.
-The sound is coming from the ball and is being recorded by his microsonograph that he left on.
+The sound is coming from the ball and is being recorded by his Microsonograph that he left on.

 Shonku hears an alien voice coming from the ball.
 It claims that they are the inhabitants of the ball and that their planet, named Terratom, is the smallest exoplanet known in the universe.
 Terratom deflected from its orbit and crashed into Earth.
 The aliens soon reveal themselves to be highly lethal and extremely dangerous viruses, explaining the presence of the dead snake and the dead insects.
-The virus-like aliens also claim that they can infect and kill the entire population of Earth within three days.
+The virus-like aliens also claim that they can infect and kill the entire population of Earth within three months.
 They ask Shonku to release them, as they are suffocating due to lack of air, as Shonku kept the ball inside a small glass chamber.
 Shonku remains adamant; he stays in his position and does not remove the glass chamber.
 The virus-like alien population soon suffocates to death.
+Later, Newton destroys the dead planet with a single touch after Shonku gives it to him as a toy.